Paid To Travel

-Selling individual photography prints to readers is not a great income source.
-Most of my photography income comes from working with brands/destinations/media outlets who find me through the blog or on social media.
+Selling individual photography prints to readers is NOT a great income source.
+Most photography income comes from working with brands/destinations/media outlets who find me through the blog or on social media.

 Occasionally a country’s tourism board will invite me to visit and write about my experiences traveling through their country.

 In the past these were unpaid; but flights, accommodation, and activities were covered like a traditional media press trip.

 Well, now I’m getting paid to travel on these destination marketing projects.
 Usually, they reach out to me, but sometimes I’ll pitch a project to them too.

 A campaign usually produces a mix of blog posts, social media content, photography, and video footage.

 5. Display Advertising

 Google has an advertising platform called Adsense.
 By placing some special code on your blog, they display relevant ads within the content of your site.